-Instructions for authors are provided on-line at the Manuscript Central site and at the T-ASE authors information page.
+Instructions for authors are provided on-line at the ScholarOne Manuscripts site and at the T-ASE authors information page.

 What basic information is needed at the time of submission?

-At the time of submission the following is needed: A cover letter, an abstract (no more than 200 words for regular papers and 50 words for communications and short papers), a Note to Practitioners of 100 to 300 words), keywords, and the type of paper (Regular, Short, or Communication Item).
+At the time of submission the following is needed: A cover letter, an abstract (no more than 200 words for regular papers and 50 words for communications), a Note to Practitioners of 100 to 300 words, keywords, and the type of paper (Regular or Communication Item).
 Complete information on the author(s) is also needed.